morphovar/ltm-src/content/posts/Low-tech Solutions/horses-agricult.md

 slippery cobble-stones was so exhausting that most animals dropped dead after just a few years of work.

-> "Tractors don't reproduce, and they don't fertilize the soil"
+> Tractors don't reproduce, and they don't fertilize the soil

 While using pack and draft animals for long distance travel might not be such a bad idea (at least it’s good to know that the end of oil does not